tomara-x/lapis/README.md

 </p>
 </details>

-- most of the nodes defined in [misc_nodes.rs](https://codeberg.org/tomara-x/fundsp/src/branch/main/src/misc_nodes.rs) are available, but they have slightly different syntax here (to be documented)
-- `bitcrush()` a bit crusher node
-- `ahr(a, h, r)` an attack-hold-release node

 ## deviations
 - this is using my [fork](https://codeberg.org/tomara-x/fundsp) of fundsp
 - every nodes is wrapped in a `Net`